 A four-module course that enables staff working in education settings to develop or refresh their awareness and understanding of safeguarding and child protection in schools and colleges.

 For the last few years the NSPCC has partnered with EduCare to provide e-learning courses to individuals and organisations, which have contributed to keeping hundreds and thousands of children safe.
 This partnership has now come to an end and we will be offering NSPCC e-learning courses.

 Joint NSPCC EduCare courses are no longer available to any new users.
-However, if you have recently signed up for one of these courses, it will be available for you to complete until the 26 March 2015.
+If you are already signed up for one of these courses, it will be available for you to complete until the 26 March 2015.

 For information on payment and technical requirements please see our FAQs page.